Clinical Physiotherapy 3 (11542.1)

 The successful completion of the clinical placement is a mandatory element of the Unit.

-It is expected that students unable to fulfil these participation requirements will inform the Unit Convener as soon as practical by email.
+It is expected that students unable to fulfil these participation requirements will inform the Placement Convener as soon as practical by email.

 Inclusion and engagement